rrosajp/python-htmlement/README.rst

 Parsing HTML with a filter
 --------------------------
-Here we’ll be using a slightly more complex HTML document that we will parse using htmlement with a filter to fetch only the menu items.
-This can be very useful when dealing with large HTML documents sense it can be a lot faster to only parse the required section and to ignore everything else.
+Here I’ll be using a slightly more complex "HTML document" that will be "parsed" using "htmlement with a filter" to fetch only the menu items.
+This can be very useful when dealing with large "HTML documents" since it can be a lot faster to only "parse the required section" and to ignore everything else.
 ::

     html = """